Photo: César Mansilla

 She also colaborates with the tech designer Katia Vega (www.katiavega.com) in her technology and wearable computer projects.

-She wrote and produced the background music for all the restaurants of Peruvian chefs Virgilio Martínez and Pia León: Central, Mil Centro, Kjolle and Mayo Bar.
-The project involved more than 150 ambient and soundscape tracks specially created for the sensory experience inside the restaurants.
+She wrote and produced the background music for the gastronomic experiences of Peruvian chefs Virgilio Martínez and Pia León: Central, Mil Centro, Kjolle, Mayo, Olluco (Rusia) and Maz (Japan).
+All projects involved more than 200 ambient and soundscape tracks specially created for the sensory experience inside the restaurants.
 She also has done musical curator for more than 65 peruvian and international brands and for fashion shows.